Notice of Privacy Practices for Protected Health Information

 - Receiving periodic text messages regarding your benefit and applicable products.

-To exercise these rights, contact our Privacy Officer to obtain a form or submit a written request to: 18501 Maple Creek Drive, Suite 400, Tinley Park, Illinois 60477.
+Your Rights: To exercise these rights, contact our Privacy Officer to obtain a form or submit a written request to: 8525 W. 183rd Street, Suite A1, Tinley Park, Illinois 60487.
 You have the right to: